Skip to content

 The report must be submitted within 30 days.

-• The applicant is established in a Member State.
+• The applicant is established in the Member State where the application is submitted.

-The Member States sell the certificates on the Commission’s central platform, and they are automatically registered in a CBAM account, which the Commission establishes for each declarant.
-The CBAM account must contain at least 80 percent of the quarterly certificate requirement.
-Certificates that are missing must be acquired within the time limit for lodging the CBAM annual declaration.
+The certificates will be purchased on the Commission’s central platform, and they will be automatically registered in a CBAM account, which the Commission establishes for each declarant.
+At the end of each quarter, the authorised CBAM declarant must have at least 80% of the required CBAM certificates available on its account.
+There are no restrictions on the number of certificates purchased.
+Outstanding certificates must be obtained within the time limit for submitting the annual CBAM declaration.

-Importers based in the EU can either submit declarations personally or use indirect representatives.
-If a representative submits a declaration, they must acquire CBAM declarant authorisation.
+Importers established in the EU can submit annual declarations personally or use an indirect representative.
+If an indirect representative submits the declaration, the representative must be an authorised CBAM declarant.

 More information